maxtkc/ma-25th-voter-lookup/index.markdown

 Welcome.
 Type a name in the text box and press go to search for a **single name**, **OR** select Browse and upload a file with a list of names in JSON format and select Browse and upload a file with a list of names in JSON format and press go to search for **many people**.

+> Note: Searches are based solely on first and last name and are not necessarily accurate

 <script src="https://cdn.jsdelivr.net/npm/fuse.js/dist/fuse.js"></script>
 <form id="my-form">
     <input id="name" type="text" name="in" placeholder="Full Name" />